 Dean of the College

-Rashid Zia is the Dean of the College and an Associate Professor of Engineering & Physics at Brown University.
+Rashid Zia is the Dean of the College and a Professor of Engineering & Physics at Brown University.
 As Dean of the College, he is the senior undergraduate academic officer, and oversees a broad range of administrative departments, including the Center for Careers and Life After Brown (CareerLAB), the Curricular Resource Center, the Office of International Programs, the Science Center, the Sheridan Center for Teaching & Learning, and the Swearer Center for Public Service.

 Rashid is both a product and champion of Brown's Open Curriculum.
 He received his combined A.B./ Sc.B. in English & American Literature and Electrical Engineering from Brown University in 2001.
 He returned to join the faculty at Brown in 2006 after completing his M.S. and Ph.D. in electrical engineering from Stanford University.